 Two screws, or pins, should be used in order to prevent fragment rotation.

 None of the implants is allowed to project above the articular surface.

 Place the guide wires as perpendicularly as possible to the fracture plane.

 Check correct guide-wire placement under image intensifier control.

 Countersink manually, deep enough to allow for fully buried screw heads.

 Pitfall: countersinking too deep Be aware of countersinking too deeply into the cancellous bone, which often happens using a power tool.

-In screw fixation the lag screw principle is followed.
-Use partially threaded lag screws so that no gliding hole need to be drilled.
+In screw fixation, the lag screw principle is followed.
+Use partially threaded lag screws so that no gliding hole needs to be drilled.
 It is imperative to countersink for the screw head.

 This illustration shows the completed osteosynthesis using sunken screws.

 Insert 3.0 mm headless compression screws with predrilling, or over a guide wire.
 Neither gliding hole nor countersinking is required.
 It is imperative to insert the headless compression screw until the screw head has passed the cartilage surface completely.